Canada

 Almost Sufficient

-The “Almost sufficient” rating indicates that Canada’s NDC target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+The “Almost sufficient” rating indicates that Canada’s domestic target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
 If all countries were to follow Canada’s approach, warming could be held below—but not well below—2°C. In the graph above, the ‘domestic target gap’ shows the difference between where Canada’s updated NDC target is and where it would need to be to be 1.5°C compatible based on global least cost modelling.

 NDC target